ON-SONG SELKIRK BLOW HOT AT HARTREMILL

 Subscriptions for 2013-2014

 Junior Member............ £10

-For information regarding nternational Tickets contact George Thomson, Or buy through the Scottish Rugby Portal
+For information regarding International Tickets contact George Thomson, Or buy exclusively from Selkirk RFC portal

 |The club shop is open for every home First XV fixture

 and most training nights [7.00 to 8.00pm on Tuesdays and Thursdays].

 The shop holds a great selection of kit including replica jerseys and training tops, T shirts, rugby balls, club

 ties, new blazer badges and souvenirs.
 Just in are “Three in a Row” polo shirts celebrating our third successive

 victory, winning the Border League.
 The club is indebted to Turnbull’s Shoe Repair Shop in the High Street for

 displaying and taking orders for items available in the Club Shop.
 Please support Gus and the Club Shop as they